CyberMiles/tim-research/rust/rust.md

 # Rust
+Rust is a statically typed language that uses ahead-of-time compilation.

+# Wasm
 Why Rust - WebAssembly (Wasm) is a technology that has the chance to reshape how we build DApps for the browser.
 There are [many reasons for choosing](https://rustwasm.github.io/docs/book/why-rust-and-webassembly.html) and [using Rust in WebAssembly](https://opensource.com/article/19/2/why-use-rust-webassembly).
 This page is a quick reference for the Rust programming language.

 ## Quick reference